Back to Rent vs Buy Hub

 How long do I need to stay for buying to make sense in California?

-Yes, significantly.
-In San Francisco, median home prices exceed $1.3 million, and the monthly cost to own frequently runs $4,000 to $6,000 more than renting a comparable unit.
-Los Angeles is similar with medians around $950,000.
-Inland markets like Sacramento, Fresno, and the Inland Empire have much lower prices, often in the $350,000 to $550,000 range, where the rent-vs-buy math is more balanced and break-even periods are shorter.
+Yes, dramatically.
+In San Francisco, median prices exceed $1.3 million and monthly ownership costs run $4,000 to $6,000 above comparable rents.
+Los Angeles is similar at medians near $950,000.
+Inland markets — Sacramento, Fresno, Riverside, San Bernardino — have prices in the $350,000 to $550,000 range where the comparison is far more balanced and break-even periods are shorter.
+If you are comparing across California markets, these are effectively different analyses that need separate inputs.

 Is renting better when mortgage rates are high in California?